 You will need a web host to publish your pages to.
 For the complete beginner, a web host is (loosely speaking) a company which has computers that are permanently connected to the Internet.
 After you design your web page(s), you will need to transfer your pages to your web host's computer (called a web server), so that the rest of the world can see it.
 There are numerous web hosts around — you can find a list of cheap web hosts on http://www.thefreecountry.com/webhosting/budget1.shtml

 There are other things involved in getting your first web site up and running, such as getting your own domain name, making your website search engine friendly and promoting your web site.
-This tutorial however does not deal with those matters - it is strictly about designing (creating) and publishing (uploading) your website using Nvu.
-If you are a total beginner, you may want to consult my article The Beginner's A-Z Guide to Starting/Creating Your Own Website for an overview of the entire process and all the things you will need.
+This tutorial however does not deal with those matters — it is strictly about designing (creating) and publishing (uploading) your website using Nvu.
+If you are a total beginner, you may want to consult my article How to Create / Set Up a Website for an overview of the entire process and all the things you will need.

 By the end of this tutorial, you will have set up a working website with multiple pages, including a main page, a feedback form, a Reciprocal Links page, an About Us page, and a Site Map.
 Your pages will contain images, multiple columns, a form, links to other pages within your site, links to other sites, text in different font sizes, etc. In other words, you will have a fully functional website.